 7.2.
-To deliver local need led housing for the parish, including sufficient affordable housing, to promote a sustainable and diverse community whilst maintaining and enhancing the character of the natural and built environment b) Infrastructure Objective c) Highways, Transport and Public Rights of Way (PROWS) Objective d) Community, Leisure and Amenities Objective
+To deliver local need led housing for the parish, including sufficient affordable housing, to promote a sustainable and diverse community whilst maintaining and enhancing the character of the natural and built environment b) Infrastructure Objective.

 7.3.
 To ensure that the utilities infrastructure in the parish is improved and taken into account; with any development.